 Yes, in certain circumstances.
 See information here .

-Is it possible to transfer to advanced level of courses at NUI Galway?
+Is it possible to transfer to advanced level of courses at University of Galway?

 The Undergraduate Admissions Office will process applications from students wishing to transfer into an Undergraduate Degree programme at a level beyond first year.
-Transfer applications are normally considered from students who have completed a course at level 6 or level 7 in an Institute of Technology or completed year one of a degree in another University and wish to transfer to year 2/3 of a similar course at NUI Galway.
+Transfer applications are normally considered from students who have completed a course at level 6 or level 7 in an Institute of Technology or completed year one of a degree in another University and wish to transfer to year 2/3 of a similar course at University of Galway.
 Information is available here .
 N.B.
-It is not possible to transfer to Medicine at NUI Galway.
+It is not possible to transfer to Medicine at University of Galway.